sittercity/gocumber/README.md

 A full example file with all of the above can be found in the example directory.

+# Running Tests

+Couldn't be more simple: `make test`

+This will download all dependencies if you don't already have them.

 # TODO

  - Need tests